upb-lea/FEM_Magnetics_Toolbox/user_guide_model_creation.md

 - thermal conductivity dict: A dictionary containing thermal conductivities for each region.
 The regions are: air, core, winding, air_gaps, insulation, case (which is split in top, top_right, right, bot_right, bot
 - case gap values: Set the size of the surrounding case
 - boundary temperatures dict: The temperatures which will be applied at the edge of the case (dirichlet boundary condition)
-- boundary flags: By disabling a specific boundary its condition can be set to a von neumann boundary condition ignoring the temperature parameter
+- boundary flags: By disabling a specific boundary its condition can be set to a neumann boundary condition ignoring the temperature parameter

 <img src="documentation/geometry_thermal.png" width="800" alt="Thermal definitions">